-VA home loans are backed by the Department of Veterans Affairs (VA), and are reserved for eligible veterans, service members, and their spouses.
+VA home loans are backed by the Department of Veterans Affairs (VA) and are reserved for eligible veterans, service members, and their spouses.
 Funds can be used to purchase an owner-occupied residential property, and no downpayment is required.
 As with other government-backed loans, VA loans have less strict lending requirements, a less robust approval process, and lower costs.

 This means that VA loans may be accessible to low credit borrowers, and may offer higher loan amounts than other traditional lending sources.
-Still, the application process is still lengthier than for most hard money loans, and the uses are much more limited—especially for real estate investors.
-But, if you’re a military veteran or current U.S. service member, a VA loan may be a good alternative to avoid the high-interest rates typical of hard money loans.
+Still, the application process is lengthier than for most hard money loans, and the uses are much more limited—especially for real estate investors.
+But, if you’re a military veteran or current U.S. service member, a VA loan may be a good alternative to avoid the high-interest rates typical of private loans.

 Hard money loans may be a good option if you’re trying to finance the purchase or renovation of an investment property, need funds to complete a real estate development project, or otherwise need access to fast cash for a real estate deal.
 That said, it’s important to consider the realities of a hard money loan before committing to this less traditional form of financing.
 It’s also helpful to understand possible alternatives so you can choose the best type of loan for your business.

 Are you looking for a loan to finance commercial property or your next real estate investment?
 One of our reps would be happy to guide you through the process.
-Tell us a little more about your project and someone from LoanBase will contact you to explain your options.
+Tell us a little more about your project, and someone from LoanBase will contact you to explain your options.